bjortech/tb/README.md

 # QUICKLAUNCH
+(Only tested once.
+If the process stops, find the line where it failed and copy paste one by one.
 Case A) Fresh install Ubuntu 18.04 (must be this version!).
   - Download the file "install_ros.sh"
   - open a terminal -> got to the folder where the file is -> terminal$:   chmod +x install_ros.sh